-Is it possible to use an interconnection cable longer than 1000 feet (304.8 meters)?
-The extender has been designed to produce acceptable results with SVGA resolutions at the maximum cable length of 1000 ft.
-Therefore, it might be possible for you to run as far as 1640 ft.
-(499.9 m) at the standard VGA resolution of 640 x 480.
+Is it possible to use an interconnection cable longer than 300 meters (1000 feet)?
+The Extender has been designed to produce acceptable results with SVGA resolutions at the maximum cable length of 300 m (1000 ft.).
+Therefore, it might be possible for you to run as far as 500 m (1640 ft.) at the standard VGA resolution, 640 x 480.
 However, we do not recommend doing this and cannot guarantee that it will work.

-Can extenders be daisychained to allow operation across a distance greater than 1000 ft.
-(304.8 meters)?
+Can Extenders be daisychained to allow operation across a distance greater than 300 meters (1000 feet)?

-Though we do not recommend doing so, you can chain two extenders in order to operate over longer distances.
-Using cascaded extenders (CPU→Local Unit 1→ Remote Unit 1→Local Unit 2→Remote Unit 2→monitor, keyboard, and mouse), SVGA operation over 1640 ft.
-(499.9 m) and standard VGA operation over 2000 ft.
-(609.6 m) is theoretically possible, though not guaranteed.
-In general, the first CAT5 cable segment (the one between the first Extender's Local and Remote Units) should be approximately 655 ft.
-(200 m) long and the remaining distance should be covered by the second segment (the one between the second extender's Local and Remote Units).
+Though we do not recommend doing so, you can chain two Extenders in order to operate over longer distances.
+Using cascaded Extenders (CPU→Local Unit 1→ Remote Unit 1→Local Unit 2→Remote Unit 2→monitor, keyboard, and mouse), SVGA operation over 500 m (1640 ft.) and standard VGA operation over 600 m (2000 ft.) is theoretically possible, though not guaranteed.
+In general, the first CAT5 cable segment (the one between the first Extender's Local and Remote Units) should be about 200 m (650 ft.) long and the remaining distance should be covered by the second segment (the one between the second Extender's Local and Remote Units).
 Such applications require careful setup of the video equalizers.
-If you plan to cascade extenders, please contact Black Box Technical Support to discuss your application.
+If you plan to cascade Extenders, please contact Black Box Technical Support to discuss your application.

-Can the extender be used between buildings?
+Can the Extender be used between buildings?

-No. Ground loops could destroy the extender and attached equipment.
+No. Ground loops could destroy the Extender and attached equipment.